top of page

 E-Filing

 If you choose to represent yourself in any court proceedings, you may need to file documents relating to your matter online through the Judiciary of Trinidad and Tobago's E-Services platform.
+This relates to all court matters with the exception of trade disputes before the industrial court since that court requires physical filings only.

 You will be required to create an account as a "litigant in person" (also called a "lay litigant") to do so and may create this account here.